jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 %}

 Don't focus on the shapes of the notes in the E form.
-Focus on assembling it in place wherever you are on the fretboard, given a starting scale degree.
+Focus on assembling it in place from anywhere on the fretboard, given a starting scale degree.
 This involves learning the intervals on the fretboard, rather than scale shapes.